 Leadership teams need to be clear on what vision they’re making a reality.
 While everyone in the group is responsible for outlining ways to fulfill this objective, the CEO’s job is to cast a vision so the group can visualize the finish line.
 Companies fall apart when there’s no strong, collective vision that executives and their teams all work toward.
 For example, silos form, and various groups throughout the organization start prioritizing the work they feel is important.
 Effective organizations don’t operate in this manner.
 When fulfilling the purpose of the business is the purpose of the business, executives and all those they guide unify across the board to drive real impact.

-Learn more about creating a strong vision.
+Learn more about creating a strong vision or how to become a CEO.

 3. Value “We” Over “Me”